mtekk/WP-Lynx/readme.txt

 * Behavior change: Included style is now a separate CSS file rather than an inline CSS file.
 * Behavior change: Import/Export/Reset tab moved under the admin bar Help menu.
 * New feature: More useful Help menu, utilizing the new WordPress 3.3 Help menu.
-* Bug fix: Tabs on the settings page are now rounded for all “modern” browsers, including Firefox, Chrome, and IE9.
+* Bug fix: Tabs on the settings page are now rounded for all modern browsers, including Firefox, Chrome, and IE9.
 * Bug fix: Tabs on the settings page are now remembered between setting saves (including multiple saves from within the same tab).
 = 0.3.0 =
 * New feature: Templated Lynx Prints now available.